metalcycling/openstructure/modules/mol/base/doc/entity.rst

     :param atom_view: The atom to be removed.
 May be an invalid handle
     :type  atom_view: :class:`AtomView`
     :rtype: None

+  .. method:: ViewForHandle(handle)

+    Find atom view of pointing to the given handle.

+    :param handle: handle to search for
+    :type  residue: :class:`AtomHandle`
+    :returns: The view pointing the handle, or an invalid handle if the handle is not part of the view
+    :rtype: :class:`AtomView`

   .. method:: GetHandle()